githwxi/ATS-Xanadu/prelude/README.md

 sequence.
 For instance, `gseq_head$raw` may do something like out-of-bounds array access, which can be taken advantage of by a malicious program.
-Therefore, when applying `gseq_head$raw` to a sequence, one must possess a proof of some kind that attests to the non-emptiness of the sequence.
+Therefore, when applying `gseq_head$raw` to a sequence, one must possess, formally or informally, a proof of some kind that attests to the non-emptiness of the sequence.